Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ## <a id="Header-5-7"></a>Yuuka Side Quest

-* When you're back on Gensokyo, re-enter the dungeon to do Yuuka events
+* When you're back on Gensokyo, re-enter the dungeon farm Minoriko BP
+* Need 400 BP on her, 3 per battle in 1F with her in front
-* Level reference: Nitori 50
+* Level reference: Nitori 44
 * Locations: (3F, 5F south, 8F south, 10F southwest, 14F center east hole)

 ![](img/murakumo/15-03-yuuka.png)

 * When you're done with all events, go back to Gensokyo
-* If Nitori isn't around Lv50, farm on 15F
 * When you're back on Gensokyo, use these facilities:
 	* <span class="nitori-shop"> **Nitori Shop**: Sell every material </span>
 	* <span class="hakurei-shrine"> **Hakurei Shrine**: Level All Characters, apply bonuses </span>